Inductive Biases for Deep Learning of Higher-Level Cognition: Inductive biases based on higher-level cognition as a path towards systems that generalize better OOD

 Our brain seems to thus harbour two very different types of knowledge: the kind we can explicitly reason about and communicate verbally (system 2 knowledge) and the kind that is intuitive and implicit (system 1 knowledge).
 When we learn something new, it typically starts being represented explicitly, and then as we practice it more, it may migrate to a different, implicit form.
 When you learn the grammar of a new language, you may be given some set of rules, which you try to apply on the fly, but that requires a lot of effort and is done painfully slowly.
 As you practice this skill, it can gradually migrate to a habitual form, you make less mistakes (for the common cases), you can read / translate / write more fluently, and you may even eventually forget the original rules.
 When a new rule is introduced, you may have to move back some of that processing to system 2 computation to avoid inconsistencies.
 It looks as if one of the key roles of conscious processing is to integrate different sources of knowledge (from perception and memory) in a coherent way.
-This is at the heart of the Global Workspace Theory (or GWT) from~\citet{baars1993cognitive} and its extension, the Global Neuronal Workspace model~\citep{Dehaene-et-al-2017}.
-The GWT theory posits that conscious processing revolves around a communication bottleneck between selected parts of the brain which are called upon when addressing a current task.
-There is threshold of relevance beyond which information which was previously handled unconsciously gains access to this bottleneck, instantiated in a working memory.
-When that happens, that information is broadcast to the whole brain, allowing the different relevant parts of it to synchronize and choose more configurations and interpretations of their piece of the action which are more globally coherent with the configurations chosen in other parts of the brain.